-A wellness policy coordinator must be identified at the district and/or school level.
-This person is responsible for implementation, oversight and tracking of the LSWP.
-The wellness policy coordinator shall fully understand the LSWP requirements, should be able to facilitate the development and implementation of the LSWP, and should have the authority and responsibility to ensure that each school complies with the policy. must establish LSWP leadership, wellness at the district and/or school level, who fully understands the LSWP requirements, who can facilitate the development and implementation of the LSWP, and who has the authority and responsibility to ensure that each school complies with the policy.
+Each school district must establish LSWP leadership, at the district and/or school level, who fully understands the LSWP requirements, who can facilitate the development and implementation of the LSWP, and who has the authority and responsibility to ensure that each school complies with the policy.

 The school district must designate at the district and/or school level, the position(s) responsible for reporting the status of Policy implementation annually.
-The school district LEA must inform the Nevada Department of Agriculture (NDA) the name(s), position(s), and contact information for the person(s) responsible for the oversight of the local school wellness policy at the district and/or school level by September 30th of each school year.
+The school district must inform the Nevada Department of Agriculture (NDA) the name(s), position(s), and contact information for the person(s) responsible for the oversight of the local school wellness policy at the district and/or school level by September 30th of each school year.
 If the designated wellness policy coordinator changes, the school district must notify NDA within 60 days.